scobit/ansible/BsicGuru/modules/shell.md

 ansible.builtin.shell is like command but uses a bash shell which allows you to run shell features like pipes and redirects.

+ansible.builtin.shell is an alternative to command. and should be used when shell items like pipes and redirects are required.

 #### Set up password for the user in ubuntu